khofstadter/CS220-AU-navigating-the-digital-world/README.md

 ## module aims and methods
 - to help critically assess the current use of your digital identities (with the V&R map)
-- to help further develop these digital identities by introducing tools/methods including
+- to help further develop your insitutional (professional) identy by introducing tools/methods including
   - project management
   - logging
   - writing
+  - web-design and web-hosting
   - audio-visual production
-  - web-design and web-hosting

 <br>